ONSdigital/dp-data-tools/audit-tools/logstash-analysis/README.md

 Date: 2023-06-06 Counts: [           2692         2   1   2   163                  1                      2                                                 2                                                                               ]
 Date: 2023-06-07 Counts: [            935         2   1   2    93                  1                      2                                                 2                                                                               ]

-4. When you want to look into all of the log files, you can run any of these:
+4. When you want to look into all of the log files, you can look in the created sub-directory: 'full-logs'

-    uncompress-prod-to-three.sh
-    uncompress-sandbox-to-three.sh
-    uncompress-staging-to-three.sh

-  This will uncompress all of the log files per box into one file per logstash box into these files for respective environments:

-    prod-logs-1.txt
-    prod-logs-2.txt
-    prod-logs-3.txt

-    sandbox-logs-1.txt
-    sandbox-logs-2.txt
-    sandbox-logs-3.txt

-    staging-logs-1.txt
-    staging-logs-2.txt
-    staging-logs-3.txt

 5. You should clean up the downloaded and created files once you are done.
    That is delete files in directories: